polyaxon/polyaxon/docs/concepts/experiments.md

 ```

 If the code requires many python dependencies, you can install these requirements by using a `requirements.txt` file,
-instead of specifying every single library in the `build_steps` part of the `run` section,
+instead of specifying every single library in the `build_steps` part of the `build` section,
-we can create a requirements file, the name must be `requirements.txt` or `polyaxon_requirements.txt` and we need to add one command in the build_steps `pip install -r polyaxon_requirements.txt`.
+we can create a requirements file, the name must be `requirements.txt` or `polyaxon_requirements.txt` and we need to add one command in the build steps: `pip install -r polyaxon_requirements.txt`.

 You can also add any other executable script, the name must be `setup.sh` or `polyaxon_setup.sh` file, and a command to execute that file `./polyaxon_setup.sh`.